 I recently had lab work done that identified a vitamin D deficiency.
-My level was 8 and my doctor says that 30 is considered a normal level.
+My level was eight and my doctor says that 30 is considered a normal level.
 I was then prescribed a vitamin D2 pill to help bring my levels up.
 I just read something that said vitamin D3 is the preferred type to use as a supplement and that 30 isn’t considered the “normal” level anymore, that the number should be closer to 40 or 50.

 A few questions: Is it better to use D3 or D2?
 What level is considered normal?
 What are the effects of vitamin D deficiency?

-- 600 I.U. for adults older than 70 years old
+- 800 IU for adults older than 70 years old

-It is important to be aware that certain medications can impair the body’s ability to absorb and metabolize vitamin D. For example, corticosteroids (such as prednisone) can reduce calcium absorption and impair vitamin D metabolism.
-Both phenobarbital and phenytoin (sold as Dilantin), used in preventing and controlling epileptic seizures, increase the metabolism of vitamin D to inactive compounds and reduce calcium absorption.
-Additionally, the cholesterol drug cholestyramine (sold under Questran, LoCholest, and Prevalite) can reduce the absorption of vitamin D and other fat-soluble vitamins.
-Make sure your doctor knows if you are taking any other medications.
-If you are a Columbia student, you can make an appointment with a registered dietitian by contacting Medical Services (Morningside) or the Student Health Service (CUMC).
+Something else to consider is that medications may impair the body’s ability to absorb and metabolize vitamin D. For example, corticosteroids (such as prednisone) can reduce calcium absorption and impair vitamin D metabolism.
+Both phenobarbital and phenytoin, used in preventing and controlling epileptic seizures, increase the metabolism of vitamin D to inactive compounds and reduce calcium absorption.
+Additionally, the cholesterol drug cholestyramine as well as some weight loss drugs can reduce the absorption of vitamin D and other fat-soluble vitamins.
+It’s wise to make sure your health care provider knows if you’re taking any other medications, so you can work with them to create a plan for vitamin D intake that works for you.

-Here’s to happy bodies and healthy vitamin D levels!Alice!
+Here’s to happy bodies and healthy vitamin D levels!

 Submit a new comment